ZakariaICT/BallTickets/Portfolio.md

 For this learning outcome i need to ask feedback to my stakeholders and also use these feedback and implement this in my project.
 I myself need to come with solutions on problems in my project but the stakeholders could help a little bit.

 [Outcome 8](https://fhict.instructure.com/courses/12096/pages/integrating-research-in-your-project)

+#### What do i need to do for this learning outcome?

+- Ask and apply feedback from stakeholders.

 #### What have i done for this learning outcome?